fabri2605/socialcapFront/docs/api/data-model.md

 **Claim Account**

 Each Claim has its own account, created by the Mediator Service when someone submites a new claim.
-This Claim is maneged by the `ClaimContract` SmartContract which implements the voting process, and has the following state fields:
+This Claim is maneged by the `VotingContract` SmartContract which implements the voting process, and has the following state fields:

 ~~~
   // associated claim (referenced in Root contract on claimsRoots dataset)